-We offer voluntary and community groups in Kingston a wide range of free networks and ad hoc events, where they can hear relevant information, network with peers and stakeholders, and feed into local policy.
+KVA offers Kingston's voluntary and community groups, a wide range of free networks and events, at which they can hear relevant information, network with peers and stakeholders, and feed into local policy.

 Children and Young People’s Network

-The network has guest speakers at each meeting to educate and inform attendees of any updated or new information around a wide range of topics such as:
+The Network has Guest Speakers at each meeting.
+This is to educate and inform attendees of any updated or new information around a wide range of topics such as: